-- 2 Appointments may be made for review of preliminary plat requirements through the Planning Department in advance of formal submission.
-We will take advantage of this, and contact planning staff before submittal - The Planning Department coordinates with appropriate City departments, the Fire District, and other involved agencies as needed.
-Acknowledged; we have discussed frontage and utilities with staff, and there will be no warranted improvements since no actual development is proposed. - Applications will be screened for completeness at the time of submission.
+- 1. A preapplication conference with City staff is highly recommended.
+A pre-app was not needed since no develop will be proposed on the CC site. - 2 Appointments may be made for review of preliminary plat requirements through the Planning Department in advance of formal submission.
+We will take advantage of this, and contact planning staff before submittal - The Planning Department coordinates with appropriate City departments, the Fire District, and 3. other involved agencies as needed.
+Acknowledged; we have discussed frontage and utilites with staff, and there will be no - warranted improvemetns since no actual development is proposed.
+Applications will be screened for completeness at the time of submission.
 Incomplete applications will not be accepted.